Renault Kangoo

-The Renault Kangoo is a family of multi purpose vehicles manufactured and marketed by Renault since 1997, in commercial as well as passenger variants, across three generations.
+The Renault Kangoo is a family of vans built by Renault since 1997 across three generations.
+It is sold as a passenger multi-purpose vehicle or as a light commercial vehicle.
 For the European market, the Kangoo is manufactured at the MCA plant in Maubeuge, France.

 The Kangoo was also marketed as a rebadged variant by Nissan in Europe as the Nissan Kubistar (first generation), Nissan NV250 (second generation) and Nissan Townstar (third generation).
 In September 2012, Mercedes-Benz began marketing a rebadged variant of the second generation Kangoo as the Mercedes-Benz Citan, which is also marketed as Mercedes EQT and Mercedes T-Class for the current generation.

 As of December 2019, the electric variant, the Renault Kangoo Z.E., is Europe's top selling all-electric light commercial vehicle, with global sales of 48,821 units since its inception in 2011.

-First generation (KC/KW; 1997)
+First generation X76 (FC/KC; 1997)

-The first generation Kangoo was introduced in October 1997, and was facelifted in March 2003, with new front end nose styling, especially the grille, standardised across the Renault range, with the Renault diamond mounted on a body colour panel in the centre of the grille and teardrop headlamps.
+The first-generation Kangoo was introduced in October 1997, and was facelifted in March 2003, with new front end nose styling, especially the grille, standardised across the Renault range, with the Renault diamond mounted on a body colour panel in the centre of the grille and teardrop headlamps.

 The rear windows and seats of the Kangoo could be removed, producing the panel van Kangoo Express.
-The Kangoo became popular with mobility impaired and wheelchair users due to its height and accessibility and because it could be adapted to include mounting points for wheelchairs.
+The Kangoo became popular with mobility-impaired people and wheelchair users due to its height and accessibility and because it could be adapted to include mounting points for wheelchairs.
 The rear of the vehicle is cut to allow a ramp to be fitted.
 A pair of front tie downs are fitted (retractable seat belts with a solenoid release to allow them to be extended, passed around the wheelchair frame and then locked back when the solenoid is switched off and they retract); this stops the wheelchair from moving back.
 A pair of rear tie downs with the normal clamping buckles stop the wheelchair from moving forward.
 A normal, long seat belt is worn by the wheelchair user.

 Both the Kangoo and Kangoo Express were available in four-wheel drive versions.
 A lengthened version was also available, with an increased cargo area.
 A pickup version was sold in the Swedish market.
 In some countries, such as Malaysia, the Kangoo was assembled by Nissan with third row seats.

-A badge-engineered version of the Kangoo panel van was sold as the Nissan Kubistar in many European markets.
-Nissan offered it from 1999 to 2009.
-Nissan applied the "X76" model code to the Kubistar.
 From July 2003, Wallace and Gromit starred in adverts in the United Kingdom for the Kangoo.

 Break'Up

-The Kangoo Break'Up was a four wheel drive concept car announced in August 2002 and previewed the facelift design due in 2003, together with a pick up-style rear.
-It was powered by 1.6 L engine producing 110 hp.
+The Kangoo Break'Up was a four-wheel drive concept car announced in August 2002 and previewed the facelift design due in 2003, together with a pick up-style rear.
+It was powered by a 1.6 L engine producing 110 hp.